 Keep an eye out for special events, such as festivals, sporting events or city-wide promotions.
 If there’s going to be significant increases in foot traffic to your business, you want to benefit from it as much as possible.

-Before the days of staff rostering software, schedules were posted on the wall and the next few days were spent negotiating, trading and changing shifts.
-Staff would turn up for shifts they weren’t scheduled for, and communication between staff and managers was a headache to say the least.
+Before the days of employee software, schedules were posted on the wall and the next few days were spent negotiating, trading and changing shifts. employees would turn up for shifts they weren’t scheduled for, and communication between employees and managers was a headache to say the least.

-Of course, there may be some scenarios for creative thinking to ensure all staff are happy, but by thinking ahead and openly communicating, this can often be easily resolved.
+Of course, there may be some scenarios for creative thinking to ensure all employees are happy, but by thinking ahead and openly communicating, this can often be easily resolved.

 Depending on the country your business operates in, you may have requirements for the maximum number of working hours, minimum breaks, overtime or a host of other considerations.

-Staff rostering software can help cover this for you (especially when working out your payroll), but it’s important that you get to know the laws in your country and are across them when organising your staff roster.
+employee software can help cover this for you (especially when working out your payroll), but it’s important that you get to know the laws in your country and are across them when organising your employee schedule.

 - Sales growth